Mihay135/Movie-Info-App/README.md

 - This app uses a public TMDB v4 read-only token (as intended by TMDB for client-side demos).
 - Rate limits are enforced by TMDB — abuse from a single IP only affects that abuser.

-If you clone the repo you will need YOUR OWN API key/ Read-Only token, which you can get for free by registering on the TMBD website and requesting it.
+If you clone the repo you will need YOUR OWN API key / Read-Only token, which you can get for free by registering on the TMBD website and requesting it.

 ## 📸 Screenshots
 | **App View** |